andriyadi/Maix-LogoClassifier/README.md

 ## Train your model
 * Install Tensorflow, Keras, and other stuffs.
 RTFM.
 * Take a look at [`training/mbnet_keras.py`](https://github.com/andriyadi/Maix-LogoClassifier/blob/master/training/mbnet_keras.py) file.
 Adjust the constants, and run it.
-* Convert the generated `h5` model file by running `training/convert.sh` script with the h5 model file as parameter
+* Convert the generated `h5` model file by running `training/convert.sh` script with the h5 model file as parameter.
+Eg. `./convert.sh logoclassifier.h5`
 * Copy the generated kmodel file to `src`
+* Adjust the labels on `src/names.cpp` file

+(More complete steps will be coming soon)

 ## Credit
 * Some code and steps are inspired by this [useful tutorial](https://www.instructables.com/id/Transfer-Learning-With-Sipeed-MaiX-and-Arduino-IDE/).
 Thanks for your support @AIWintermuteAI